Exotic hadrons associated with $b$-quark: Exotic states with quark

 A combined theoretical analysis of the experimental line shapes for the $Z_b$'s in the four observation channels, $\{B\bar{B}^*$, $B^*\bar{B}^*, \pi h_b(1P),\pi h_b(2P)\}$, was performed in Refs.~\cite{Hanhart:2015cua,Guo:2016bjq}, within a practical parameterization, and in Ref.~\cite{Wang:2018jlv}, within an EFT framework.
 In Ref.~\cite{Baru:2020ywb}, the latter analysis was further extended to include the $\pi\Upsilon(nS)$ ($n=1,~2,~3$) channels, where the analysis is hindered by a strong dependence of the experimental reconstruction efficiency on the di-pion mass, so the entire two-dimensional Dalitz plots need to be analysed rather than their one-dimensional projections in Figs.~\ref{fig:5SpipiUps} and~\ref{fig:5Spipiexp}.
 For soft emitted pions, the approach of effective chiral Lagrangians augmented with the dispersive technique can be employed to describe the experimental line shapes \cite{Chen:2016mjn,Baru:2020ywb}.
-Meanwhile, already at the lowest order, the $\Upsilon\to\pi\pi\Upsilon'$ transition amplitudes bring several addition unknown parameters fitted to the data.
+Meanwhile, already at the lowest order, the $\Upsilon'\to\pi\pi\Upsilon$ transition amplitudes bring several additional unknown parameters fitted to the data.
+The role played by the $Z_b$'s in the di-pion transitions from low-lying vector bottomonia $\Upsilon(3S)$ and $\Yfour$ is investigated in Refs.~\cite{Chen:2015jgl,Chen:2016mjn} while a production mechanism for the $Z_b$'s through $B$-meson loops from the high-lying bottomonia $\Yfive$ and $\Ysix$ is proposed in Ref.~\cite{Wu:2018xaa}.

 The molecular interpretation for the $Z_b$'s entails a straightforward prediction based on HQSS that four additional isovector sibling states $W_{bJ}$ with the quantum numbers $J^{PC}=J^{++}$ ($J=0,~1,~2$) should exist in the spectrum of bottomonium.
 Their mutually orthogonal spin wave functions can be written in the form \cite{Bondar:2011ev,Voloshin:2011qa,Mehen:2011yh,Bondar:2016hva,Baru:2017gwo} \be